At different times Belarus Digest benefited from contribution of the following authors.

 Aleś Alachnovič is the Vice President at the think tank CASE Belarus and a PhD candidate at the Warsaw School of Economics.
 He graduated from the London School of Economics and the Warsaw School of Economics (under professor Leszek Balcerowicz’s supervision).
 He also studied management at the National Taiwan University.
 Previously, Aleś worked in McKinsey and the National Bank of Poland.
 He is originally from Minsk. /All articles/

-Tatsiana Kulakevich is a PhD candidate in Political Science at Rutgers, The State University of New Jersey.
-Her specialties include International Relations, Eastern European politics and Quantitative Methods.
+Tatsiana Kulakevich is a Visiting Assistant Professor in Research Methods and Quantitative Analysis at the University of South Florida.
 Tatsiana holds her MA in International Relations from New York University and is originally from Brest region, Belarus.
 Her twitter is @TatsianaK / All articles/

 Yauheni Preiherman is Policy Director of the Discussion and Analytical Society Liberal Club in Minsk.
 He was born in Vitsebsk and holds a BA in International Relations from the Belarusian State University.
 He also completed an MA in European Politics from Sussex University in the United Kingdom.
 His tweeter is @YPreiherman / All articles/